-The internet is essential in 21st century life for education, business and social interaction.
-As children move up through the school their access technology increases, therefore their exploration and curiosity increases too.
+As pupils move up through school their access to technology increases, therefore their exploration and curiosity increases too.
 The positives of the digital world overwhelmingly outweigh the negatives, however online content/communication can easily upset children or put them at risk.
 At Christ Church, we are educating children to recognise and demonstrate positive behaviour online.

 At Christ Church C of E Primary school we follow the SMART Rules: